OpenVidu/openvidu.io-docs/docs/openvidu-pro/monitoring-elastic-stack.md

 The last point includes things like the average time to select a pair candidate during the negotiation process, the average milliseconds your clients take to complete the ICE gathering process with OpenVidu Server, the ratio of successful and failed connections, and some WebRTC stats for your published and subscribed streams (Jitter, packet loss, Round-Trip-Time, target bitrate...)

-All in all, this information will help you understand better the behavior and performance of your sessions.
+All in all, this information will help you understand better the behavior and performance of your sessions, and adapt your cluster accordingly.

 <br>